-The Groenendael is used today for herding, working with the military and police, for search and rescue, as assistance and guide dogs, for competition and show but also as a loving and loyal family companion.
+The Groenendael is used today for herding, working with the military and police, for search and rescue, as an assistant and guide dog, for competition and show, and also as a loving and loyal family companion.

 To check your Belgian Shepherd’s health status or their DNA, please visit the Embark vet website for all the help you may need.

 All four of Belgian shepherds are somewhat anatomically similar, but each breed has a very different fur coat.

 According to the American Kennel Club, the Belgian Groenendael lifespan of the Belgian Groenendael ranges from twelve to fourteen years.

 The Belgian Groenendael male is between 24 inches and 26 inches in height and the female is between 22 inches to 24 inches in height.

 The Belgian Groenendael male weighs between 55 pounds and 75 pounds, and the female weighs between 45 pounds and 60 pounds Pound.

 The Groenendael has a muscular, agile, and strong body and is of medium size with pointed ears, almond-shaped brown eyes, a pointy muzzle, and a bushy tail.

 They do facially resemble a German shepherd, but only have black fur, sometimes with subtle white markings on the face, chest, fronts of toes, or between paw pads.